rsettlage/ood-visit/README.md

     So far this setup has been tested on Linux.
 It might possibly be made to work on Mac OS X.

+ 3. *Can I use hardware acceleration in this setup?*

+    So far OpenGL support is not working properly ( see  [symerio/visit-docker#1](https://github.com/symerio/visit-docker/issues/1) )

 ## Reporting issues

 In encounter any problem please open a new issue on Github at https://github.com/symerio/visit-docker